codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 }
 ```

-And change the commands to use the `TaskRepository` interface instead the implementations.
+And change the commands to use the `TaskRepository` interface instead of the implementations.

 ```kotlin
 class Tasqui : CliktCommand() {